metacall/distributable-macos/README.md

 - Enhanced Metacall launcher:
     - Added more robust path detection for metacallcli based on the dsitributable type

 The final distributable is generated using a Homebrew extension [`brew-pkg`](https://github.com/metacall/brew-pkg).
-It generates a installable `.pkg` and a portable `.tgz` file.
+It generates a installable `.pkg` and a portable `.tar.gz` file.
 The fork includes some extra features which have been described below.

 1. **Recursive library patching**: The function recursively processes linked libraries.